SW-Retail/rest-api/README.md

 ```

 ## Delete an article
+Delete article id 10.
 If it is not possible to delete the article you get an error message back.
  ```php
  print_r($api->deleteArticle(10));
  ```